jorritfolmer/puppet-splunk/README.md

   Optional.
 When omitted, it will not start an Splunk2Splunk listener.
   Set `kvstoreport => 9997` if you do want to use this instance as an indexer.

+#### `mgmthostport`

+  Optional.
+When omitted, Splunk defaults apply and Splunk will use the default 8089 port.
+  Set `mgmthostport => '127.0.0.1:9991' if you want to move the 8089 port to 9991` Set `mgmthostport => 'disable' if you want to disable the Splunk management port, for example on Universal Forwarders

 #### `tcpout`

   Optional.
 When omitted, it will not forward events to a Splunk indexer.